Pieter2406/OGP_assignment/readme.txt

 List of Issues:

-* Ship.fireBullet(): Handle immediate collision situations and situations where the new bullet is partly off the screen.
-* The revalidate() method in Asteroids.java is not recognized.
-	Fix: This method is introduced in java 7.
-While windows 7 and 8 versions are usually updated to java 7, Mac OS versions before 10.7 have java 6 instead of java 7 installed.
-More importantly, versions prior to 10.7(Lion) cannot upgrade java to version 7.
-	Solution: replace "revalidate();" by "invalidate(); validate();"
-* Finish test cases for World
+* Finish test cases for World FIXED
 * Review World.java invariants and Data Structures using methods for manipulating associated SpaceObjects in collision calculations, rather than manipulating the data structures directly.
 * Collisions with walls while thruster is enabled are not working correctly.
+FIXED
 * getTimeToCollision test cases do not pass.
+FIXED
 * Introduce timers for every powerup.
+FIXED (powerups now dissapear after 10 seconds)
+* firing bullet close to wall creates a bullet behind the wall, revision of wall collision necessary.

 Changes: